Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Time Evolution: The (modified) Schrödinger equation

 In this scenario the manifold of classical fields must be enlarged to accommodate time in the base of the bundle.
-In concordance with the picture in which $\mathcal{M}_C$ accounts for the Cauchy data of a theory in a globally hyperbolic spacetime, the bundle incorporating time in this theory is $\pi_{\mathcal{M}_C,B:_t}:B_t\rightarrow \mathcal{M}_C\times \mathbb{R}$.
+In concordance with the picture in which $\mathcal{M}_C$ accounts for the Cauchy data of a theory in a globally hyperbolic spacetime, the bundle incorporating time in this theory is $\pi_{\mathcal{M}_C,B}:B_t\rightarrow \mathcal{M}_C\times \mathbb{R}$.
 The covariant derivative in the tangent directions of $\mathcal{M}_C$ has been discussed in regards to geometric quantization.
 In this section we must study the covariant derivative in the tangent directions to the time parameter that we denote $\nabla_t$.

-Recall also from geometric quantization that we can describe general sections as functions because we factor out an special section $\Psi_0$ such that $\Psi_s=\Psi_0\Psi$ and the nontrivial structure of the bundle is rephrased in terms of the quantization procedure $\mathcal{Q}$.
+Recall also that again we know from geometric quantization that we can describe general sections as functions, This is because we factor out an special section $\Psi_r$ such that $\Psi_s=\Psi_r\Psi$ and the nontrivial structure of the bundle is rephrased in terms of the quantization procedure $\mathcal{Q}$.
 In that construction we use the twofold nature of line bundles.
 On one hand they are vector bundles and, as such they are represented as vectors but, on the other, they are also principal bundles using the multiplication of the fiber\footnote{Excluding the zero section, irrelevant in our construction.} $\mathbb{C}\backslash \{0\}$.

 When we treat the line bundle as a real manifold the twofold nature of the line bundle is lost.
 In that context we substitute the fiber of the complex line bundle $B_t$ by a two dimensional real space keeping only the vector bundle structure.
 We denote this bundle $\pi_{\mathcal{M}_C,\tilde B_t}:\tilde B_t\rightarrow \mathcal{M}_C\times \mathbb{R}$.
-This has implications in the decomposition of the section $\Psi_s=\Psi_0\Psi$.
+This has implications in the decomposition of the section $\Psi_s=\Psi_r\Psi$.
 We choose to describe functions $\Psi$ with vectors $\left(